 They are a fun loving group and there are many stories of their antics at various Conventions and Interim meetings.
 The next time you run into a Sherwood Park Gyro or Gyrette, ask them about Mary McAllister.

 The Stampede City Gyro Club celebrated its fiftieth anniversary in the Centennial year of Gyro International, 2012.
 Chartered in October 1962 under the presidency of Bob Dixon, it has always been a very active Club in the District.
 Formed under the sponsorship of the Gyro Clubs of Calgary and Lethbridge, it was to be the “young Club” in the Calgary area.
-The club currently has three active charter members and one returnee who joined just after the chartering, left the Club for an extended period, and has now returned.
+The club currently one remaining charter member.

 In the early days, prompted by the Gyrettes, convention skits were always a priority.
 Although not an organized Gyrette Club, they have always been very supportive of all of the crazy things done over the years and insured our part was done for the District.
 What may have been the final chapter in all of this was a “Chicago Highlights” skit performed at the International Convention in 2006 which the Club hosted.
 The ladies, unbeknown to the Gyros, were rehearsing of all things.
 They eventually embarrassed the guys to the point that it ended up as a wonderful show.

-The Club has provided an International President, an International Secretary-Treasurer and more than their share of Governors to the District.
+The Club has provided two International Presidents, an International Secretary-Treasurer and more than their share of Governors to the District.
 They have also hosted their share of District conventions and the above noted International convention.
+The Club has a member who is currently the International 2nd Vice President.

 Various fund raising projects have been undertaken over the years with a significant portion of the proceeds being given to various needy groups.